Rural Housing Service (RHS), USDA.

 IV.
 Application Process

-All applications for section 515 new construction funds must be filed with the appropriate Rural Development State office and must meet the requirements of 7 CFR part 1944, subpart E and section V of this NOFA.
+All applications for section 515 new construction funds must be filed with the appropriate Rural Development State Office and must meet the requirements of 7 CFR 3560.56, as well as comply with the provisions of Section V. of this Notice.
 Incomplete applications will not be reviewed and will be returned to the applicant.
-No application will be accepted after 5:00 p.m., local time, on the application deadline previously mentioned unless that date and time is extended by a Notice published in the Federal Register.
+No application will be accepted after 5 p.m., local time, on the application deadline previously mentioned unless that date and time is extended by a Notice published in the Federal Register.

 V. Application Submission Requirements

-A. Each application shall include all of the information, materials, forms and exhibits required by 7 CFR part 1944, subpart E as well as comply with the provisions of this NOFA.
+A. Each application shall include all of the information, materials, forms and exhibits required by 7 CFR 3560.56, as well as comply with the provisions of this Notice.
 Applicants are encouraged, but not required, to include a checklist and to have their applications indexed and tabbed to facilitate the review process.
-The Rural Development State office will base its determination of completeness of the application and the eligibility of each applicant on the information provided in the application.
+The Rural Development State Office will base its determination of completeness of the application and the eligibility of each applicant on the information provided in the application.